How is Zeffy free?

 Disclosure Requirements

-The law requires 501(c)(3) nonprofit organizations to maintain complete transparency.
-They must disclose certain crucial information to the public, which includes the nonprofit’s:
+501(c)(3) nonprofit organizations are public charities and must disclose certain crucial information, which includes the nonprofit’s:

 Grounds for Revocation